The History Harvest Project: School Year 2016- 2017

-Students in the Rio School District are learning to be researchers, harvesting artifacts, conducting family oral history interviews, and engaging with community leaders about the history of the Mixteco population to understand and appreciate the diverse community they live in.
-This History Harvest project is part of a Teaching FAIR initiative designed and facilitated by Dr. Jacqueline Hundley Reid, Co-Director of Teachers for the Study of Educational Institutions (TSEI) as part of The Rio Indigenous Project (TRIP) and in collaboration with the Mixteco/Indigena Community Organizing Project (MICOP).
-Created by The University of Nebraska-Lincoln Department of History, for undergraduate students, and transformed into K-6 curriculum by Dr. Reid, the History Harvest project is an invitation to people to share their local historical artifacts, and their stories, for inclusion in a unique digital archive of what is known as “the people’s history.”
-In partnership with the university, TSEI is working with students and teachers to integrate a new kind of curriculum that collects, preserves, and shares the local communities’ rich histories.
+Students in the Rio School District are learning to be researchers, harvesting artifacts, conducting family oral history interviews, and engaging with community leaders to learn about the history and culture of our diverse local community.
+This History Harvest project is part of a Teaching FAIR initiative designed and facilitated by Dr. Jacqueline Reid, Co-Director of Teachers for the Study of Educational Institutions (TSEI) as part of The Rio Indigenous Project (TRIP) and in collaboration with Dr. Joe Mendoza, Director of Special Populations Educational Support Department at the Ventura County Office of Education (VCOE) and the Mixteco/Indigena Community Organizing Project (MICOP).
+Created by The University of Nebraska-Lincoln Department of History for undergraduate students, and transformed into K-8 curriculum by Dr. Reid, the History Harvest project is an invitation to people to share their local historical artifacts, and their stories, for inclusion in a unique digital archive of what is known as “the people’s history.”

-In a short period of time, the program has grown organically to include more teachers from across three different schools in the district.
-Last year, 5th grade teacher, Ms. Katie Auerbach, who replaced Mr. Garcia when he moved to a new school in the Rio District, decided to launch the program in her classroom.
+In a short period of time, the program has grown organically to include more teachers participating across four different schools in the district.
+Two years ago, 5th grade teacher, Ms. Katie Auerbach, who replaced Mr. Garcia when he moved to Rio Vista Middle School, decided to launch the program in her classroom.
 She saw an immediate positive impact of the project as it provided a space to develop a more inclusive classroom that supports the diversity in all students.
-She stated, “I’m also seeing it (positive impact) on the playground as well.
-Whereas before (the Mixtec students) Steve, Sandra, and Fernando (these names are pseudonyms for the students in the class) mainly stuck to themselves and played in their small group… now I am seeing them involved in the “girls vs. boys” tag that all the students play at lunch and recess.
-Very powerful stuff…I’m getting a general consensus the other students see the Mixteco students now in a new light, and that it’s “cool” to speak or be able to understand Mixtec.”
-Since the program was such a success, both academically and in the development of a more inclusive classroom, Ms. Auerbach chose to continue to implement the program and sustain her collaboration with Dr. Reid, in an effort to find new ways to expand and extend the project academically and culturally as well as incorporating new technology and digital learning skills to the lessons.
+She stated, “I’m also seeing it (positive impact) on the playground as well…I’m getting a general consensus the other students see the Mixteco students now in a new light, and that it’s “cool” to speak or be able to understand Mixtec.”
+Ms. Auerbach continues to implement the History Harvest project in her classroom.

 Rio Lindo Elementary School

-Last year, Mrs. Sylvia Contreras, 2nd Grade teacher at Rio Lindo Elementary School, chose to also pilot the program.
+Mrs. Sylvia Contreras, 2nd Grade teacher at Rio Lindo Elementary School, was the first teacher to pilot the program at Rio Lindo.
 She states, “I believe that my students have developed a respect for the diversity of others.
 They feel empowered, proud, more knowledgeable of their own culture, and that of the Mixtec culture…I have acquired first-hand knowledge and experience of the Inquiry-Based Learning Project… process; the planning, preparation, and successful implementation…”

-Please follow the History Harvest Photo Gallery and Blog to learn about more about the different aspects of the program.
-For more information visit http://teachingfair.org/student-projects/ or contact Jacqueline Reid.
+Please follow the History Harvest Project Gallery and Blog to learn about more about the different aspects of the program.